thejohnd0e/simple-xray-core/Readme.md

 ## How to Use the Script

-To download and run the X-ray, use the following command:
+To install and run the X-ray, use the following command:

 ```sh
 wget -qO- https://raw.githubusercontent.com/thejohnd0e/simple-xray-core/refs/heads/main/xray-install | bash